 For DER Aggregations with an Energy Duration Limitation, the Unavailability calculation applied to all DER comprising the Aggregation shall be measured over the number of hours corresponding to the Aggregation's duration requirement.
 For Aggregations that receive a schedule in DAM for their full duration, availability will be measured over the hours in which the Aggregation received a schedule in the DAM.
 For Aggregations that receive a schedule in DAM for a portion of their duration requirement, the measurement window will begin prior to the start of the Aggregation's DAM schedule, such that the total measurement window is the same duration as the Aggregation's duration requirement.
-If the Aggregation receives a schedule in real time prior to its DAM schedule, the Aggregation's availability will be measured starting at the hour when it received a real time schedule and measure over the number of consecutive hours corresponding to the Aggregation's duration requirement.
-If the Aggregation does not receive a real time schedule prior to its DAM schedule, the measurement window will move forward in time, capping at the first hour of the Aggregation's DAM schedule, and measure over the number of consecutive hours corresponding to the Aggregation's duration requirement.
+If the Aggregation receives a schedule in real time prior to its DAM schedule, the Aggregation's availability will be measured a real time schedule and measure over the number of consecutive hours corresponding to the Aggregation's duration requirement.
+If the Aggregation does not receive a real time schedule prior to its DAM schedule, and measure over the number of consecutive hours corresponding to the Aggregation's duration requirement.
 For Aggregations that do not receive a schedule in DAM, availability will be measured over all hours in Peak Load Window, and will be capped at the Aggregation's duration if the resource receives a schedule.